Pump System Longevity and Extreme Operating Regimes - Forester Network

 Pumps apply mechanical force in the form of total operating head to overcome resistance in pipe networks.
 This total operating head has three components, which are added together to determine the total head: static or elevation head, friction head, and velocity head.
 How is this resistance measured and what does this resistance consist of?

 Resistance is measured in feet (or meters) of head using the unit density of water as a baseline.
 At standard temperature and pressure, water weighs approximately 62.4 pounds per cubic foot (pcf).
 A foot-high column of water would therefore exert a pressure of 62.4 pounds per square foot (psf).
 This is equivalent to 0.433 pounds per square inch (psi).
 If the base of the water column was 1 square foot in area, the force it delivers at its bottom would be 62.4 pounds.
-However, since the operation of a pump depends on pressure, the actual force delivered is not directly considered in evaluating pump performance, only pressure.Add Stormwater Weekly and Water Efficiency Weekly to your Newsletter Preferences and keep up with the latest articles on water: green infrastructure, smart meters, stormwater drainage and management, water quality monitoring and water treatment.
+However, since the operation of a pump depends on pressure, the actual force delivered is not directly considered in evaluating pump performance, only pressure.Are you subscribed to Water Efficiency magazine?
+Click here for a free subscription!

 The same measure based on water density is used to evaluate system resistance and operating head depending on what liquid is being pumped.
 The relationship between these other liquids and standard water is defined by their specific gravity (SG).
 Specific gravity is defined as “the ratio of the density of a substance to the density of a standard, usually water for a liquid or solid, and air for a gas.”
 So, crude oil at a temperature of 130°F with a SG of 0.84 has a density of 52.5 pcf.
 A foot of head consisting of this crude oil would exert a pressure of 52.4 psf.
 Similarly, a heavier, more viscous material such as nitric acid with a SG of 1.50 would have a density of 93.6 pcf with a foot of head equal to 93.6 psf.